GoogleSQL data definition language

 PARTITION BY

 • A list of columns to partition the search index by.
-Partition columns subdivides the index into smaller units, one for each unique partition.
+Partition columns subdivide the index into smaller units, one for each unique partition.
 Queries can only search within a single partition at a time.
 Queries against partitioned indexes are generally more efficient than queries against unpartitioned indexes because only splits from a single partition need to be read.

 ORDER BY